Jean-François CLAUDE, M.S.M.

-For his advocacy work and anti-stigma efforts, Jean-François was presented with a 2016 Inspiration Award from The Royal Ottawa Foundation for Mental Health.
-He is ranked #5 in the Top 100 Mental Health Influencers on Twitter, where you can follow him as @DysthymicDad.
+For his advocacy and anti-stigma efforts in men’s mental health, Jean-François was awarded a Meritorious Service Medal (Civil Division) by His Excellency the Governor General of Canada, and was named one of 150 Leading Canadian Difference Makers for Mental Health by the Centre for Addiction and Mental Health.
+In 2016, he was presented with an Inspiration Award from The Royal Ottawa Foundation for Mental Health, and was ranked #5 in the Top 100 Mental Health Influencers on Twitter, where you can follow him as @JFClaude.